tgen/lumosVar2/README.md

 2. lumosVarMain: call somatic, germline, and copy number variants

 ## Normal Metrics
-- Inputs to normal metrics are defined in a yaml file, see [template](configTemplates/controlsConfigTemplate.yaml), fields to edit:
+- Inputs to normal metrics are defined in a yaml file, see [template](configTemplates/controlsConfigTemplate.yaml).
+You will need to edit:
 ```
 ###input files
 bamList:   BAMLIST      ###path to file contining paths to bams